gigaquads/solana-program/README.md

   .data(data);
 ```

-You can add one or more `InstructionBuilder` objects to a transaction, using the
+You can add one or more `InstructionBuilder` objects to a transaction, using
 `TransactionBuilder`, like so:

 ```typescript